danielmcgrath10/webdev-hw06/status_hw06.md

 Please fill in answers to the questions below:

-1. What's your name?
+1. What are the names of the members of your team?
+Megan Rest
 Daniel McGrath

-2. What hostname did you deploy to? hw05.danny-mcgrath.com
+2. What hostname did you deploy to? hw06.danny-mcgrath.com

 3. Which parts of this assignment did you have trouble with, if any?
-I had a little trouble with the manual setup of the server side deploy/start and a little bit with the server-side logic.
-There was an issue with the node version I was using and node-sass/sass-loader.
+We had trouble with the timer aspect of the server

 4. What part of your application state is on the server?
-The guesses, target number, and gameActive state.
+Our game and user state is on the server.

-5. What part of your application state, if any, is in the browser?
+5. What part of your application state, if any, is in the browser? we have controlled inputs all over the place.
-The input field is a controlled input so that state is in the browser.

 And here's a list of tasks for grading comments.
 Just leave this here:
  - Task 1